punkertron/LPC/README.md

 2. **Engine**
    - **`Engine`** is an abstract base class providing a `getBestMove()` method.
    - **`RandomEngine`**: Returns a random valid move.
    - **`MinimaxEngine`**: Implements a Minimax search.
 Different difficulty levels limit the search depth.
+Implemented Alpha-Beta pruning.
 Added a random component when choosing the optimal move to minimize the probability of getting exactly the same games.
    - Uses an evaluation function in `EvaluationFunction.cpp` to score board states.

 3. **GUI**